Implementing Retrieval-Augmented Generation (RAG) with JSON Output Using Nuclia RAG-as-a-Service

 However, human-readable answers are not ideal when the response needs to be processed by another machine.
 In such cases, a structured data format is more appropriate.

-For example, if you want to know the last book Isaac Asimov wrote in the Foundation series, you can ask an LLM and get a clear answer.
+For example, if you want to know the last book Isaac Asimov wrote in the Foundation series, you can ask a Large Language Model (LLM) and get a clear answer.
 But if you want to order this book automatically, you need the answer in a structured format to send to the ordering system.

-In this scenario, having the best of both worlds is ideal: asking the query in natural language (“Please, order the last Isaac Asimov book in the Foundation series”) and receiving a structured data response.
+In this scenario, having the best of both worlds is ideal: Ask the query in natural language (“Please, order the last Isaac Asimov book in the Foundation series,”) and receive a structured data response.

-This is the purpose of the JSON output option on Nuclia’s /ask endpoint.
+This is the purpose of the JavaScript Object Notation (JSON) output option on Nuclia’s "/ask" endpoint.

 Note: Regarding the example, you might wonder if it’s important to say “Please” in the query.
 The answer is yes.
 First, LLMs are known to be more accurate when the query is polite.
-Second, it’s good practice to be polite when interacting with any entity—especially one that mimics human conversation—to avoid developing a habit of rudeness (trust me, I’m French, and I’ve been trained to be rude from a young age).
+Second, it’s good practice to be polite when interacting with any entity—especially one that mimics human conversation—to avoid developing a habit of rudeness.

 To obtain a JSON output from the LLM, you need to define the expected data structure.
 Using the book ordering example, you would likely expect a JSON object with the following fields: